SR-Saunders-CS/dc-to-cloud-id-mapper/README.md

 2. **Migrate your ScriptRunner scripts** — use the [ScriptRunner Migration Suite (SMS)](https://migrationsuite.scriptrunnerhq.com/) to move your scripts to Cloud
 3. **Fix the IDs** — this is where this toolkit comes in

-SMS gets your scripts onto Cloud.
-But JCMA changes every internal numeric ID during migration — custom field IDs, option IDs, issue type IDs, status IDs, project IDs — all of them.
-Scripts that reference those IDs directly will be pointing at IDs that no longer exist. **This toolkit finds those IDs and replaces them.**
+SMS converts your DC scripts into Cloud compatible script.
+But JCMA can change every internal numeric ID during migration — custom field IDs, option IDs, issue type IDs, status IDs, project IDs — all of them.
+Scripts that reference those IDs directly will be pointing at IDs that no longer exist (or are now different). **This toolkit finds those IDs and replaces them.** one script at a time, of your choosing.

-If that's where you are — scripts on Cloud, IDs wrong — read on.
+If that's where you are — scripts on Cloud, IDs are wrong — read on.

 ---